ambarmendez/ambarmendez.github.io/_posts/2020-04-28-Simple-Server.md

    print(the_page.decode())
 ```

-In an environment of scraping a website, the server where we are trying to extract data expect certain kind of request and we need to be able to build exactly what the server for that website is waiting to received then it will send back the appropiate response.
+In an environment of scraping a website, the server where we are trying to extract data expect certain kind of request.
+We need to be able to build what the server for that website is waiting to receive then it will send back the appropriate response.

 C'mon fellas!
 Explore, change the parameters, what about to use the browser on your phone.
 In this opportunity, we are going beyond the regular `Hello world` which is simple as well, but this is a little step further, don't you think?
-Be patient with yourself, of course, there will be mistakes, a lot of error and panic but it is ok that's what makes this life worth living.
+Be patient with yourself, of course, there will be mistakes, a lot of error and panic, but it is ok that's what makes this life worth living.

-See you later and remember
+See you later and remember ...

 Keep calm!
 Keep coding! =D